L2jLiga/fastify-decorators/lib/docs/Dependency-Injection.md

 }
 ```

-And third one available option is to use `getInstanceByToken` function:
+It's also possible to use `getInstanceByToken` function:

 *sample.controller.ts*:
 ```typescript